Hull-Robotics-Society/conduct/README.md

   * Respecting diversity
   * Respecting all others and being considerate towards everyone
-  * Respecting the Robot Lab and the equipment being used•Respective of the property that others chose to bring it for use
+  * Respecting the Robot Lab and the equipment being used
+  * Respecting of the property that others chose to bring it for use
   * No eating or drinking in the Robot Lab
-  * Respect the right to privacy in accordance with the Data Protection Act 1998
+  * Respect the right to privacy in accordance with the [Data Protection Act 1998](https://www.legislation.gov.uk/ukpga/1998/29/contents)
   * DO NOT plagiarise others intellectual property

 If you experience or witness any of the following behaviour, please report ittothe Welfare Officer (Alice Davis) or any of the society committee immediately.